kumarvna/terraform-azurerm-mysql-db/README.md

 A virtual network rule for your Azure Database for MySQL server is a subnet that is listed in the access control list (ACL) of your Azure Database for MySQL server.
 To be in the ACL for your Azure Database for MySQL server, the subnet must contain the **`Microsoft.Sql`** type name.
 To enable this feature, add a `subnet_id` with valid resource id.

+>This feature is only available for Azure Database for MySQL servers in the General Purpose or Memory Optimized pricing tiers.
+Ensure the database server is in one of these pricing tiers.

 ### Data Encryption with a Customer-managed Key

 Data encryption with customer-managed keys for Azure Database for MySQL enables you to bring your own key (BYOK) for data protection at rest.
 It also allows organizations to implement separation of duties in the management of keys and data.